-Activity Rule Coastal management area Classification Standards/terms/conditions Matters of control/discretion Policy reference (i) Taranaki Regional Council is informed of the activity at least five working days before commencement by entering details of the activity at www.trc.govt.nz/informcouncil .
+Activity Rule Coastal management area Classification Standards/terms/conditions Matters of control/discretion Policy reference (i) the activity does not have a significant adverse effect on the values associated with taonga species identified in Schedule 5 [Taonga species]; (j) no fuelling of vehicles or machinery occurs in the coastal marine area, other than in the Port coastal management area.
+This restriction does not apply to ships; and (k) Taranaki Regional Council is informed of the activity at least five working days before commencement by entering details of the activity at www.trc.govt.nz/informcouncil .